Yes-and/scrape-and-visualize-flats-data/README.md

 # Scrape and visualize publicly available flats data

-> This data was used for term paper for vizualization, description and comparation of economic data
+> This data was used for term paper for a subject

 Simple python script for extracting second-hand flats data from sreality.